minsol21/CRS05/README.md

 plot results: task5.2_plot.png

-This task involves simulating a swarm of robots uniformly distributed over a unit square.
+This task simulates a swarm of robots uniformly distributed over a unit square.
 Each robot is randomly assigned a color, either black or white, with equal probability.
-The goal is for each robot to estimate the overall number of black robots in the swarm based on local observations of its neighborhood, defined by a sensor range `r= [0.1, 0.2, 0.3, 0.4, 0.5]`.
+The goal is for each robot to estimate the overall number of black robots in the swarm based on local observations of its neighbourhood, defined by a sensor range `r= [0.1, 0.2, 0.3, 0.4, 0.5]`.

+Consequences: The robot swarm's effectiveness may depend on an accurate estimate of the number of black robots, so sensor range and swarm are crucial.
+The larger the sensor range better the accurate and reliable estimates.